DeeQay/obsidian-automatic-git-sync/README.md

 1. **Create a Shortcut** for the VBS file.
 2. Rename the shortcut to **Obsidian**.
 3. Change the icon of the shortcut to match Obsidian’s icon by selecting Obsidian.exe.
+4. (optional) Replace the shortcut in the Start menu with the new one, so that opening Obsidiana via Windows Search will also start the vbs file.
+(Path: "C:\ProgramData\Microsoft\Windows\Start Menu\Programs")

 ### Requirements